-- A daily temperature is expected to reach 31°C or higher, and overnight temperatures are at least 20°C or higher for two consecutive days.
+- The daily temperature is expected to reach 31°C or higher, and overnight temperatures will be at least 20°C or higher for two consecutive days.

 Review the following brochures for specific at-risk groups: